Battle of Cruces: The Battle

 When the Peruvian fleet reached Las Cruces Castle near Guayaquil on 22 November 1828, Vice Admiral Guisse aboard his flagship Presidente ordered his ships in attack formation and readied his 259 crew and 52 guns for battle.
 Guisse managed to break through the natural defence that the estuary offered and overran the Gran-Colombian defences, inflicting heavy damage on the fort of Las Cruces in the process, which was abandoned by its defenders after suffering multiple casualties.
 The troops on board the Schooner Peruviana were ordered to disembark and capture the now evacuated fort, while the Corvette Libertad went on to capture the shipyard.

 By the next morning, the Gran-Colombian Brig Adela engaged the Peruvian fleet in battle with cover from the battery stationed in the customs office.
 The Peruvians quickly overpowered Adela and her crew decided to scuttle their ship by setting her ablaze as to not let her fall into enemy hands, while the battery ceased firing.
 At 3pm Guisse decided to abandon the fort of Las Cruces and destroyed 2 out of her 3 batteries, while dismantling the third to incorporate it into the Peruvian fleet.
 The fort was thereafter set on fire and subsequently destroyed.
 At the same time the Gran-Colombian Schooner Guayaquileña along with her 12 guns fell into Peruvian hands, she was also a veteran of the Battle of Punta Malpelo.
 After it became clear that Guayaquil had no intention to surrender to the Peruvian fleet, Guisse ordered his ships to withdraw from the estuary at 9pm.
 But following a bad maneuver during their retreat, Guisses flagship Presidente ran aground on a shoal.
 The commander of the Gran-Colombian forces Admiral Thomas Charles Wright took advantage of the situation and managed to install a canon within firing range of the stricken frigate and staged a counterattack.
 Presidente wasn't able to maneuver into position to return fire onto the Gran-Colombian forces while at the same time her compromised position on the shoal meant that the other ships of the Peruvian fleet couldn't assist or reinforce her.
 So the fleet remained anchored nearby as they waited for high tide to refloat the ship.

 High tide ultimately came by noon of 24 November 1828 and Presidente was refloated.
 Still under fire from the Gran-Colombian forces, Presidente hastily made sail towards the rest of the Peruvian fleet, but one of the last shots fired during the battle by a sniper struck Vice Admiral Martin George Guisse in the chest, mortally wounding him.
 First lieutenant José Boterín who was in command of the Corvette Libertad became the commanding officer of the fleet following Guisse's death.
-12 other men died alongside Vice-Admiral Guisse while the number of casualties on the Gran-Colombian side remain unknown.
+12 other men died alongside Vice-Admiral Guisse while the number of casualties on the Gran-Colombian side remains unknown.